For U.S. Veterans

 Contact for UH Manoa Nursing

 Undergraduate Program Advisor

-Contact for nursing students enrolled in all undergraduate nursing programs.
-Also, contact for pre-nursing and nursing veteran students and students using VA education benefits.
+Contact for current nursing students in all undergraduate nursing programs.

 School of Nursing and Dental Hygiene